IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-gharris-opsawg-pcap.md

 * values from 65000 to 65535 are marked as Private Use.

-The Registry has three columns: the integer value, the symbolic name (LINKTYPE_something), a very short description, and the document/requestor reference.
+The Registry has four columns: the symbolic name (LINKTYPE_something), the integer value, a very short description, and the document/requestor reference.

 The Registry shall be populated as follows in the table below.
+In each case here, the reference should be http://www.tcpdump.org/linktypes.html, which is not repeated.

-This table is base upon the Link type list maintained by libpcap, and published on the tcpdump.org web site as http://www.tcpdump.org/linktypes.html.
+The initial value of table is base upon the Link type list maintained by libpcap, and published on the tcpdump.org web site as http://www.tcpdump.org/linktypes.html.

 There is often an associated DLT value which are often identical in value, but not universally so.
 DLT values are associated with specific operation system captures, and are operating system specific.
-In each case here, the reference should be http://www.tcpdump.org/linktypes.html, which is not repeated.

 | LINKTYPE name  | LINKTYPE value  |  description
 | :------------- | :----------:    | :----------